maria-hampel/hpc-workspace-v2/admin-guide.md

 ### `spaceselection`

-can be `random` which is default, or `uid` or `gid` to select space based on modulo operation with uid or gid, or `mostspace` to choose the filesystem with most available space
+can be `random` which is default, or `uid` or `gid` to select space based on modulo operation with uid or gid to select a stable space for user (useful to avoid cross filesystem moves), or `mostspace` to choose the filesystem with most available disk space.

 #### `deleted`

 The name of the subdirectory, both inside the workspace location and inside the DB directory, where the expired data is kept.
-This is always inside the space to prevent copies of the data, but to allow rename operation to succeed for most filesystems in most cases.
+This is always inside the space to prevent copies of the data, and to allow rename operation to succeed for most filesystems in most cases by avoiding cross filesystem or namespace renames.

 #### `database`

 The directory where the DB is stored.
-The DB is simply a directory having one YAML file per workspace.
+The DB is currently simply a directory having one YAML file per workspace.

 This directory should be owned by `dbuid` and `dbgid`, see the corresponding entries in the global configuration.

 If your filesystem is slow for metadata, it might make sense to put the DB on e.g. a NFS filesystem, but the DB is not accessed without any reason and should not be performance-relevant, only ```ws_list``` might feel faster if the filesystem with the DB is fast in terms of iops and metadata.
+For lustre, a DOM directory might make sense.

-#### `duration`
+#### `duration`/`maxduration`

 Maximum allowed lifetime of a workspace in days.
 User may not specify a longer duration for his workspaces than this value.